hieuvp/learning-kubernetes/05-helm/README.md

 <div align="center"><img src="assets/how-it-works.png" width="900"></div>
 <br />

 - **Helm Client**: a command-line client for end users.
-It communicates to Tiller through the Helm API (HAPI) which uses gRPC.
+It communicates to **Tiller** through the Helm API (HAPI) which uses gRPC.
-- **Tiller Server**: an in-cluster server that interacts with the Helm client, and interfaces with the Kubernetes API server.
+- **Tiller Server**: an in-cluster server that interacts with the **Helm Client**, and interfaces with the Kubernetes API server.
 It interacts directly with the Kubernetes API server to install, upgrade, query, and remove Kubernetes resources.

-**Helm** is organized around several key concepts:

 - **Chart**: contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
 In short, a **Chart** is basically a package of pre-configured Kubernetes resources.

-The Chart File Structure

 ```
-wordpress/
+# Chart File Structure
+.
-  Chart.yaml          # A YAML file containing information about the chart
+├── Chart.yaml          # A YAML file containing information about the chart
-  LICENSE             # OPTIONAL: A plain text file containing the license for the chart
+├── LICENSE             # A plain text file containing the license for the chart
-  README.md           # OPTIONAL: A human-readable README file
+├── README.md           # A human-readable README file
-  requirements.yaml   # OPTIONAL: A YAML file listing dependencies for the chart
+├── requirements.yaml   # A YAML file listing dependencies for the chart
-  values.yaml         # The default configuration values for this chart
+├── values.yaml         # The default configuration values for this chart
-  charts/             # A directory containing any charts upon which this chart depends.
+├── charts/             # A directory containing any charts upon which this chart depends
-  templates/          # A directory of templates that, when combined with values,
+├── templates/          # A directory of templates that, when combined with values,
-                      # will generate valid Kubernetes manifest files.
+|                       # will generate valid Kubernetes manifest files
-  templates/NOTES.txt # OPTIONAL: A plain text file containing short usage notes
+├──templates/NOTES.txt  # A plain text file containing short usage notes
 ```

-- **Release**: A specific instance of a Chart which has been deployed to the Kubernetes cluster using Helm.
+- **Release**: a specific instance of a Chart which has been deployed to the Kubernetes cluster using Helm.
-- **Repository**: Place where published Charts reside and can be shared with others.
+- **Repository**: place where published Charts reside and can be shared with others.

 ## Pluralsight - Installing a Local Kubernetes Cluster with Helm